piecole/gromacs-simulation-workflow/README.md

 The script provides several options to control the workflow:

 1. **Complete Workflow**: By default, runs the entire process from PDB to production.
 2. **Pre-Processing Only**: Use the `-s` flag to prepare the directory and stop before pdb2gmx, useful when you need to do mandual gmx2pdb such as specifying disulphide bonds.
+Also may need to make a correct index file here
 3. **Post-Processing with Custom Structure**: Use the `-g` flag with a .gro file to skip pdb2gmx and continue with your pre-processed structure.
 4. **Resume Production**: Use the `-r` flag to skip straight to the production run phase.
 Most useful if compute time runs out before simulation finishes